 Many women that bought from our competitors complain of dry or damaged hair extensions.
-It can be a result of poor quality, dyeing hair often, too much exposure to the sun, hot tools or simply not properly caring for your hair.
+It can be a result of poor quality, dyeing hair often, too much exposure to the sun, hot tools, or simply not properly caring for your hair.

-Of course, everybody would like to have perfect, shiny, healthy and voluminous hair, but sometimes that’s just not the case.
+Of course, everybody would like to have perfect, shiny, healthy, and voluminous hair, but sometimes that’s just not the case.
 There are many different products you can buy to treat your dry extensions and even some procedures your hairdresser offers.
 However, those are often very expensive.
 That’s why many people turn towards more natural, homemade remedies that are much cheaper.
-So, if you want to restore health of your hair, look at these ingredients!
+So, if you want to restore the health of your hair, look at these ingredients!
 These you can use to make your own homemade remedies and your extensions will be restored in no time!

 Olive oil is the go-to base ingredient for DIY homemade recipes for hair.
 It is rich in antioxidants, vitamins A and E that help combat DHC.
 Essentially, it’s the hormone that wears down the hair follicles and leads to hair loss.
 Overall, olive oil helps protect keratin which is a natural protein that makes up most of hair and it also helps with moisturizing your hair.

 You can use olive oil as a mask that you rinse out or you can heat it up and make a hot olive oil mask.
 You can also just put a few drops on your split ends to help with dryness and your styling as well.
 Olive oil can also be used as a base for your homemade remedies!
 Lastly, you can add other ingredients to make your own hair mask.